hashicorp/terraform/website/source/docs/state/remote.html.md

 ## Locking and Teamwork

-Terraform will automatic lock state depending on the [backend](/docs/backends) used.
+Terraform will automatically lock state depending on the [backend](/docs/backends) used.
 Please see the full page dedicated to [state locking](/docs/state/locking.html).